-ENERGY RESOURCES Contra Costa County has long been an energy producer.
+Contra Costa County has long been an energy producer.
 Coal mining began in the 1850s, as indicated previously.
 The first petroleum refinery in the Bay Area opened in Rodeo in 1896 and the county has historically been home to a small oil and natural gas production industry.
 However, energy production in Contra Costa County is evolving as reliance on fossil fuels decreases and the State enacts more aggressive policies to combat climate change.
-In recent years, the State has increased support for transitioning to cleanerburning biofuels through investments in technology, infrastructure, and production.
-Biofuels, including biomethane, biodiesel, and gasoline and diesel fuels derived from renewable sources instead of petroleum, can reduce reliance on traditional fuel sources, improve air quality, and reduce greenhouse gas (GHG) emissions.
-Two former petroleum refineries in the county have already begun converting their operations from refining crude oil to processing cleaner biofuels.
+Consistent with State policy to reduce greenhouse gas (GHG) emissions and improve air quality, two of the four petroleum refineries in the county converted their operations from refining crude oil to processing biofuels.

 Today, most of the electricity generated in the county is from renewable sources, like wind and solar.
-The California Energy Commission designated the Altamont Pass area, including the Byron Hills portion of eastern Contra Costa County, as an area with high wind potential, as shown in Figure COS-12.
+The California Energy Commission designated the Altamont Pass area, including the Byron Hills portion of eastern Contra Costa County, as an area with high wind potential, as shown in Figure COS-14.
 In the early 1980s the private sector responded to that designation and federal and State tax incentives by moving rapidly into the wind energy business as a secondary use on agricultural land.
 Those first windfarms, which were inefficient and environmentally destructive, have since disappeared.
 Two modern windfarms with a generating capacity of 116.2 megawatts (MW) now operate in the county.
 In 2017, the County received a grant from the California Strategic Growth Council to study the potential for renewable energy generation within its jurisdiction.
 The study estimated that 2,600 to 4,600 MW could be generated, with solar accounting for the vast majority (up to 4,410 MW, more than 75 percent of which is in existing urban areas).
-In 2020 the County adopted its Solar Energy Facilities Ordinance and designated rural areas in East County as potentially suitable for large-scale commercial solar energy development, as shown on Figure COS-12.
+In 2020 the County adopted its Solar Energy Facilities Ordinance and designated rural areas in East County as potentially suitable for large-scale commercial solar energy development, as shown on Figure COS-14.
 The Solar Energy Facilities Ordinance regulates commercial solar energy facilities (i.e., facilities generating electricity for off-site use, usually for sale on the wholesale energy market) and provides a simplified permitting process for facilities on rooftops and parking canopies in commercial and industrial areas.
 The County also supports installation of solar energy systems generating electricity for on-site use through a low-cost, expedited permit process.
 Pacific Gas and Electric Company (PG&E) and MCE are the primary electricity providers for Contra Costa County.
-Most of the electricity consumed in the county is generated from large hydroelectric, solar, and wind sources, as indicated in the following graph.
+Most of the electricity consumed in the county is generated from large hydroelectric, solar, and wind sources, as indicated in the graph on page 7-46.
+WIND AND SOLAR ENERGY RESOURCE AREAS IN RURAL AREAS